In addition to the tax statements that are arriving this month, you'll need some other information to file your return.

 - Keogh, SEP, SIMPLE and other self-employed pension plan contributions.

-- Details on business use of your auto.
+- Details on business use of your car.

-In addition to getting your filing documents in order, you also need to ask yourself some questions.
-Or if you hire a tax professional to help you file, he or she will likely want the answers to:
+In addition to getting your filing documents in order, you also need to ask yourself some questions, such as:

 Are you supporting anyone not living with you?

-Did you or any member of your household pay college expenses?
+Did you or any member of your household pay any college costs?